DMS Program Guide

 Diagnostic Medical Sonography web page link for students wanting information about the Diagnostic Medical Sonography Program here at Elizabethtown Community and Technical College.
 Website includes the program degree checklist, preadmission conference dates, program faculty contact information, technical standards, and admission requirements.
 Once I have a cohort that completes the program, the website will also include credential earning statistics, graduation statistics, and job placement statistics.
 ECTC Diagnostic Medical Sonography

-Student Code of Conduct web link.
-ECTC Student Code of Conduct
+Code of Student Conduct web link.
+ECTC Code of Student Conduct

 ECTC policies and procedures web link.
 ECTC Policies and Procedures